Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 You may use this feature again after its initial use is expended, but gain 1 stack of exhaustion each time you do so.

-## Cascade
+## Elemental Mastery

-At level 7, you can use extra energy that you absorb to fuel the strength of your magic.
-Whenever you lose life due to taking damage from your element, gain advantage on the next attack you make before the end of your next turn.
+At level 7, you are a master of your element, learning to twist and shape it to bypass your enemies' resistances.
+Your attacks ignore resistance to the specified elemental damage type and treat immunity to the specified elemental damage type as if it was only resistance.

 ## Speak for the Trees